 - Label these bins clearly.
 Indicate precisely which materials go into which bins to speed up the process and avoid any glitches in the system.

 - As with recycling, start by observing your existing system:

 - Consider where most of your compostable materials are being thrown away — whether that’s in kitchen/cafeteria areas, production floors, or elsewhere.

 - When you place composting bins in these areas and label them clearly, employees are more likely to use them to deposit compostable waste.

 Choose Mobile Garbage Bins with easy-rolling casters to help workers transport waste to collection points.
-There, use a Bin Tipper to lift and empty bins without creating ergonomic hazards for employees.
+There, use a Bin Dumper to lift and empty bins without creating ergonomic hazards for employees.

 How Can Recycling and Composting Benefit Your Business?

 In addition to preserving the natural resources manufacturers depend on, there are plenty of other benefits to recycling and composting in the industry.
 Here are just a few.

 - When you recycle byproducts of the manufacturing process, you contribute to a significant decrease in the demand for new materials.
 This can save an industrial company a lot of money in the long run.

 - Recycling can also help reduce greenhouse gasses created during some production processes.